jancordeiro/jancordeiro/README.md

 Self-taught Web Developer from Brazil 💪 and also a free & open source software enthusiast.

 I'm a Linux 🐧 user.
-Trisquel GNU/Linux is my main distro.
+Debian 11 (XFCE) is my main distro.

 ---